jkrumbiegel/ReadableRegex.jl/README.md

 than the rather cryptic standard Regex.
 The syntax is as close as possible to a natural language description of the Regex.
 Especially for nested and grouped expressions with special characters it is orders of magnitudes easier to understand than a simple regex string.
+You can also compile the function expression before using it with the `@compile` macro for lower runtime costs.

 Here's an example:

 ### Quickly, what does this regex do?